ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 ## initialize_self_service_registration_flow_for_browsers

-> <SelfServiceRegistrationFlow> initialize_self_service_registration_flow_for_browsers
+> <SelfServiceRegistrationFlow> initialize_self_service_registration_flow_for_browsers(opts)

 Initialize Registration Flow for Browsers

 This endpoint initializes a browser-based user registration flow.
 This endpoint will set the appropriate cookies and anti-CSRF measures required for browser-based flows.  :::info  This endpoint is EXPERIMENTAL and subject to potential breaking changes in the future.  :::  If this endpoint is opened as a link in the browser, it will be redirected to `selfservice.flows.registration.ui_url` with the flow ID set as the query parameter `?flow=`.
 If a valid user session exists already, the browser will be redirected to `urls.default_redirect_url`.
+If this endpoint is called via an AJAX request, the response contains the flow without a redirect.
+In the case of an error, the `error.id` of the JSON response body can be one of:  `has_session_already`: The user is already signed in. `csrf_violation`: Unable to fetch the flow because a CSRF violation occurred. `forbidden_return_to`: The requested `?return_to` address is not allowed to be used.
+Adjust this in the configuration!
 If this endpoint is called via an AJAX request, the response contains the registration flow without a redirect.
 This endpoint is NOT INTENDED for clients that do not have a browser (Chrome, Firefox, ...) as cookies are needed.
 More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Examples